loading…

 MCP server for managing interactive processes, enabling AI agents to start, interact with, and terminate long-running programs like SSH sessions, REPLs, and installers via read/write operations.

-Give AI Agents Interactive Terminal Capabilities
+Give AI Agents Interactive Terminal Capabilitiesnow has been moved to [termcp](https://github.com/open-mcp-ai/termcp)

 中文 | English